General information

 Part II (on-site)

 Part II builds upon the lessons learned during the online course (Part I) and will be conducted in a face-to-face setting in the Netherlands for the duration of eight days.
-It takes place between Wednesday, 26 July and Friday, 4 August 2023.
-The content of the training is tailored around a case study approach.
-The case study and its challenges will be introduced during the first part of the course and will be visited during the second part.
-These introductions and your own observations will be used as a basis for the group work in part II, which follows the steps of the Strategic Action Planning Method.
+It takes place between Wednesday 17 and Friday 26 July 2024.
+The content of the training is tailored around the case cities, as introduced during part I. These introductions will be used as a basis for the group work in part II, which follows the steps of the Strategic Action Planning Method.
 Besides that, excursions and exchanges with leading experts in the field will take place during this part.

 What will I learn?